IES Abroad Milan

 Ciao e benvenuti in Italia!
 Milan is a wonderful blend of classic architecture and Italian culture as well as a global center for finance, education, commerce, design, and fashion.

 With a wide range of majors to choose from, students can enjoy the flexibility to choose what program will best fit their academic goals.
 This study abroad opportunity welcomes students of all Italian language levels, whether they speak no Italian whatsoever or are fluent.
-Featured programs include Art, Music, Business, Italian Language, Design and Fashion, as well as Social Sciences.
+Featured programs include Art, Music, Business, Engineering, Italian Language, Design and Fashion, as well as Social Sciences.

 Milan will be your classroom.
 Only in Milan can you marvel at the grandeur of the Duomo, see the artistic detail of Leonardo da Vinci’s “The Last Supper” in person, and find classical manuscripts at the Biblioteca Ambrosiana.
 In addition to the academics, students will also enjoy the ability to participate in field trips, ranging from a weekend in Tuscany to a ski weekend.
 Welcome to study abroad!